 However those who go up and then retrace their steps back to Ingleton miss the great appeal of this mountain.
-Therefore I carried on North West over the summit area before dropping North East in to the wonderful limestone pavements of Raven Scar.
+Therefore I carried on north west over the summit area before dropping North East in to the wonderful limestone pavements of Raven Scar.
+This is the ascent route of the Yorkshire 3 Peaks.
 Here I stuck to the pavements and took a return route a few hundred feet above the road and between the two main scars.
 The only disadvantage being that the gradual descent at times reverted to a gradual ascent!

 Ingleborough is one of the Dales 30 Mountains

-It is perfectly possible to start the walk in the centre of Ingleton but if you have transport save yourself a mile each way by driving to the car park at the east end of the village.
+It is perfectly possible to start the walk in the centre of Ingleton but if you have transport save yourself a mile each way by driving to the parking area at the east end of the village.

 On the return cross the wall and leave the paved footpath at the foot of the steep descent via the stream.
-For the next 1 1/2 it is a question of picking your own safe route.
+For the next one and a half miles it is a question of picking your own safe route.
 It is better to keep high and walk along the first level of limestone.
 Keep to the contour line and eventually you will bend south back to the outbound path.

 Obviously depends on your own pace and the slowest member of your party but somewhere between 2 and 2 1/2 hours